drts01/notes/stackedit/Mentor/Overview.md

 ## Conflict Resolution
 Misunderstandings, culture clashes, poor choices of words, etc happen.

+### Guidelines
+ - Everyone one is entitled to their perspectives
+ - Everyone is responsible for the their own feelings
+ - Everyone is accountable for their actions.
+ - Actions disruptive to the community need to be addressed.

  1. We start from the premise that harm was not intended.
  2. We provide an opportunity for individuals to redeam themselves.
 	 - Allow parties to express their feelings free of judgement.
  3. If no satifactory resolution can be reached, we may need to part ways (tempararely or permentatly)

-Notes:
- - Everyone one is entitled to their perspectives
- - Everyone is responsible for the their own feelings
- - Everyone is accountable for their actions.
- - Actions disruptive to the community need to be addressed.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzY1NjUwODM4LDE2Mjk2MzUxNyw0OTkxOT
-k4Nl19
+eyJoaXN0b3J5IjpbODE5NjgwNDUsMTYyOTYzNTE3LDQ5OTE5OT
+g2XX0=
 -->